Kayemba of Buganda

-Kayemba Kisiki was Kabaka of the Kingdom of Buganda between 1690 and 1704.
-He was the seventeenth (17th) Kabaka of Buganda.
+Kayemba Kisiki was the 17th Kabaka (king) of the Kingdom of Buganda between 1690 and 1704.

 Claim to the throne

-He was the third son of Kabaka Kateregga Kamegere, Kabaka of Buganda, who reigned between 1644 and 1674.
-His mother was Namutebi of the Mamba clan, who was the eighth (8th) of his father's nine wives.
+He was the third son of Sekabaka Kateregga Kamegere, who reigned between 1644 and 1674.
+His mother was Namutebi of the Mmamba clan, who was the eighth of his father's nine wives.
 He ascended the throne upon the death of his elder brother.
-He established his capital at Lunnyo.
-Lunnyo is located near the city of Entebbe, close to where the current Uganda State House stands today.
+He established his palace at Lunnyo, near the city of Entebbe, close to where the current State House is stands today.